rbruna/MRI-anonymization-for-MEG-coregistration/README.md

 # Prerequisites II - Data

-To replicate the results in the paper, you will require the BioFIND data set.
-Unfortunately, due to privacy issues (thus the need of this work) we cannot share this data publicly.
-We can, however, share this data in the context of a collaboration / data sharing agreement.

-Todo so, you must contact us directly.

-The deanonimyzed data can be access through the DPUK sytstem: https://portal.dementiasplatform.uk/Apply
+The MEG data and de-faced MRIs are available freely through the Dementia Platform UK (DPUK): https://portal.dementiasplatform.uk/Apply

+For the non-defaced MRIs, you will need to request them from Ricardo Bruña Fernandez (ricardo.bruna@ctb.upm.es), which will require a collaboration / data sharing agreement, in order to comply with consent given by participants.

 # Repository structure